XX001 3 x 3 cm bases (square) These are used for the majority of Peter Pig rule systems. Usually infantry 40 Bases in a pack. £4

 Number of army composition lists included Narrow period focus allows "in war" diversity to be modelled.
 They are in the "Company Architect book".
 There are 114 companies featured.

-Moving mechanic Something simple that can be memorised.
+Moving mechanism Something simple that can be memorised.
 PP rules give a move distance worth having.
 Using AP (action points).
 1 point per square of movement, 2 AP if leaving woods or buildings.

 Book keeping Usually a few numbers to write down at the beginning but nothing after that.
 There is a free battle sheet if you want somewhere to write down your force etc.